Skepticism: the mark and even the pose of the educated mind.

 One of the things Kristin is most passionate about is helping teachers find ways to harness 21st Century tools to create more independent, thoughtful, creative learners.
 As Affiliated Faculty with the Media Education Lab at University of Rhode Island Kristin helps teachers to develop a greater understanding of media literacy and digital responsibility with regards to topics such as Copyright and Fair Use in content creation, critical reading and writing through propoganda and fake news, and digital citizenship.

-Kristin has been invited to presented at many local state and national venues including the Pennsylvania Educational Technology Conference and Expo (PETE&C), NJ Educational Computing Cooperative (NJECC), New York State Association for Computers and Technology in Education (NYSCATE), PA Keystone Technology Integrator Summit, International Society for Technology in Education (ISTE), National Council of Teachers of English (NCTE), Consortium for School Networking (CoSN), and Building Learning Communities (BLC).
+Kristin has been invited to presented at many local state and national venues including the Pennsylvania Educational Technology Expo and Conference (PETE&C), NJ Educational Computing Cooperative (NJECC), New York State Association for Computers and Technology in Education (NYSCATE), PA Keystone Technology Integrator Summit, International Society for Technology in Education (ISTE), National Council of Teachers of English (NCTE), Consortium for School Networking (CoSN), and Building Learning Communities (BLC).
 She is a STAR Discovery Educator, PA State Keystone Technology Integrator and Google Certified Teacher.

 Kristin is also actively involved within the Educational Technology community.
-She serves on the board of Pennsylvania Association for Educational Communication and Technology providing numerous workshops and presentations on variety of topics.
+She served on the board and iPennsylvania Association for Educational Communication and Technology.
 Kristin is a chapter coauthor in What School Leaders Need to Know About Digital Technologies and Social Media.